Xcraft-Inc/xcraft-core-stones/README.md

 Another alternative is to build your own function to convert class shapes to zod types and then you could benefit from both.

+## Requirements

+To work with stones, it's required to know some basic JS and also useful to know the base types in TypeScript.

+To understand how stones work, it's necessary to have a good understanding of "mapped types" in TS.

+This project uses `.js` files with types in JSDoc instead of using `.ts` files.
+It allows to develop without the need to compile.
+More information can be found in the [TS documentation](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html).

 ## Installation

 ```sh